iNerdier/gtownshend/source/text/bio.html.md

 ### About

+My personal work is mostly photographic, though I do also occasionally branch out into origami and a few other creative things.
+I enjoy working with obsolete or eccentric technology and currently have a plan to repurpos old film equipment to be used in new ways, including modifying medium format cameras to shoot instant film.

+Currently looking for jobs involving photography / video.
+I have usually been on sets helping out but I also know a fair amount about retouching and editing.

+I studied graphic design, did some web development after graduating, worked helping to do restoration of art on paper and very occasionally on TV sets as camera assistant.

+Ended up with a rather eclectic array of skills, I can cut mounts, know probably too much about old camera equipment and sometimes do some programming.
+Like this website for example.

+***

+### Process

 With a few exceptions all work is shot on film and developed by me (yes, even the C41 & E6 stuff).
 I've shot sub-miniature to large format and everything in-between.

-My personal work is mostly photographic image based though I do also occasionally branch out into origami and a few other creative things.
-I enjoy working with obsolete or eccentric technology and am currently  repurposing old film equipment to be used in new ways, including modifying medium format cameras to shoot instant film.

-Currently looking for jobs and pondering a Masters.

-I studied graphic design, did some web development after graduating, worked helping to do restoration of art on paper and very occasionally on TV sets as camera assistant.

-Still not entirely sure what that makes me, other than adept at obsolete camera technology, reasonably good at cutting mounts and a passable web developer.
+I have ruined a lot of things by trying to use expired film / development chemicals, don't do the same.

+I'm not against digital, I just learnt to use film when I was small and inherited quite a lot of film cameras.
+It seems like a shame to never have them be used again.

 ***